thayton/thayton.github.io/_drafts/book-review-web-scraping-with-python.md

 <img style="width: 50%; height: 50%; margin:0 15px 15px 0" src="/assets/book_review_wswp/wswp_cover.jpg">

 The book is terrific and manages to cover a lot of important scraping topics in just 140 pages.
+The
+<a target="_blank" href="https://www.packtpub.com/books/info/authors/richard-penman">author</a> provides
-The author provides enough information so that by the end of the book you've got an arsenal of information and code for scraping a variety of websites.
+enough information so that by the end of the book you've got an arsenal of techniques and code for scraping a variety of websites.
 At the same time, the book avoids getting bogged down on any one topic.

 ### Chapters 1-4